Koi-Continuity/.github/profile/README.md

 You can also find us on linkedin here https://www.linkedin.com/company/koi-continuity-inc/ <br/>

 Note on this organization page only our mockups for our future website will be found here.
-If you would like a demo of our full-stack business product please contact the email above.
+If you would like a demo of our full-stack business continuity product please contact the email above.